evmos/ethermint/x/feemarket/spec/03_begin_block.md

 We introduce two parameters : `NoBaseFee`and `EnableHeight`

+`NoBaseFee` controls the feemarket base fee value.
+If set to true, no calculation is done and the base fee returned by the keeper is zero.

+`EnableHeight` controls the height we start the calculation.
-In case `NoBaseFee = true` or `height < EnableHeight`, the base fee value will be equal to `base_fee` defined in the genesis and the `BeginBlock` will return without further computation.
+- If `NoBaseFee = false` and `height < EnableHeight`, the base fee value will be equal to `base_fee` defined in the genesis and the `BeginBlock` will return without further computation.
+- If `NoBaseFee = false` and `height >= EnableHeight`, the base fee is dynamically calculated upon each block at `BeginBlock`.

 Those parameters allow us to introduce a static base fee or activate the base fee at a later stage.